Policy

 As Europe’s political and economic leadership considers how to compete in this environment and deliver the energy transition in a way that provides security and economic prosperity, it is important to reflect on China’s own industrial strategy and modus operandi in global supply chains to understand the scale of this geopolitical and economic challenge, and craft policies to address it.

-• Inaugural Paper: Empowering Europe - Developing a Roadmap to Strategic Autonomy and a Competitive Energy Transition
+• Developing a Roadmap to Strategic Autonomy and a Competitive Energy Transition

 Dec 2023